BUSINESS ASSOCIATE AGREEMENT

 2.5 “Electronic PHI” shall have the same meaning as the term “electronic protected health information” in 45 C.F.R. § 160.103.

-2.6 “Healthcare Establishment” means, where applicable (and if different to Customer), the hospital, clinic or other healthcare establishment or provider to which Customer may make the Products and Services available as may be agreed under an Order Form and in accordance with this Agreement.
+2.6 “Healthcare Establishment” means, where applicable (and if different to Customer), the hospital, clinic or other healthcare establishment or provider to which Customer may make the Products and Services available.

 2.7 “Individual” shall have the same meaning as the term “individual” in 45 C.F.R. § 160.103 and shall include a person who qualifies as a personal representative in accordance with 45 C.F.R. § 164.502(g).